If you are looking for a gorgeous ornamental plant that is also easy to look after and care for, I can say that you have come to the right place.

 You can also use a pellet fertilizer, but keep in mind that this type is meant to be used only once per year.

-If you decide that liquid fertilizer is the one for you, you can use it every 2-3 months in the summer growing season and then stop feeding your spider plant during winter months.
+If you decide that liquid fertilizer is the one for you, you can use it every 2-3 months in the summer growing season.
+Stop feeding your spider plant during the winter months.

 8. Repot your spider plant when needed